England-North Yorkshire Flag

 Small enough to walk around, for sure, it's a day-tripper's delight meaning most of what's on sale is stuff you don't really need.

 Five pubs and a tiny tandoori might just about warrant a night or two here but just south of £7 for a couple of cappuccinos?
-That's just taking the hiss.
+That's just taking the hiss even if that represents reasonably good value, these days.

 Still, it's handy for a cashpoint and a swig of pop to erase that bitter taste before venturing into open country.